Child & Adolescent Health Research Lab

-The Child & Adolescent Health Research Lab (CAHRL) was founded at Indiana University in 2003 under the direction of Dr. E. Lisako J. McKyer, MPH., and was re-established at Texas A&M in 2006.
-The mission of the CAHRL is to have every child reach their optimal health by creating awareness of child and adolescent health issues through the achievement of four goals:
+Initially founded at Indiana University in 2003 and then re-established at Texas A&M University in 2006, CAHRL’s mission is to have every child reach their optimal health by creating awareness of child and adolescent health issues through the achievement of four goals:

-Research undertaken by the CAHRL utilizes a socio-ecological approach to understanding and improving child and adolescent health.
-The focus is on micro and macro factors influencing health outcomes and health behaviors.
-Micro-level factors include personality, attitude, and knowledge.
-Macro-level factors include family and friends, neighborhoods, school, and even politics.
-Because many child and adolescent issues touch the world of politics, the CARHL looks at the possible costs to the health system now and in the future.
+Research undertaken by the CAHRL uses a socio-ecological approach to understanding and improving child and adolescent health.
+The focus is on micro (personality, attitude, knowledge) and macro (family, friends, neighborhoods, schools, politics) factors influencing health outcomes and health behaviors.

-The lab's research has been recognized with grant funding from many organizations.
 CAHRL currently has two grants from the National Institutes of Health, including the National Institute of Child Health and Human Development and the National Center for Minority Health and Health Disparities.
-Other funding sources include the Robert Wood Johnson Foundation, the Centers for Disease Control, and the Texas State Department of Health.
+Other funding sources include the Robert Wood Johnson Foundation, the Centers for Disease Control and the Texas State Department of Health.